Chinese Streaming Platforms: Live Video Streaming and Hosting [2024 Update]

 Wowza is also one of the top Chinese live streaming platforms you can use.
 This video hosting platform offers streaming support on most plans for China live streaming.
 However, keep in mind that the content delivery networks they partner with do not have edge servers or PoPs, in Mainland China, outside the Great Firewall.

-Even when using Chinese video platforms, viewers will receive high quality video content from the nearest country’s edge servers.
+Even when using Chinese live streaming apps and platforms, viewers will receive high quality video content from the nearest country’s edge servers.
 This could include Singapore and South Korea.

 This Chinese live streaming platform has a separate partnership with Chinese internet companies like Alibaba Cloud for those who want a more dependable solution.
 Alibaba has PoPs in Mainland China and is known for having a solid brand reputation there.